voipxp/testing/README.md

 You can use the command-line to generate an index.js file to import all the services or components.

-For example, to include all the service files.
+For example, to include all the service files in a directory.

 ```
 for i in $(find . -type f | grep -v index.js | sort | awk -F '.js' '{print $1}'); do